 I literally have to sit there for ten seconds listening to the throbbing in my head slowly die down.
 My face goes red, my lungs seize up, it is intense.

-I don’t smoke or vape marijuana or CBD and I don’t feel any conscious effects when I use nic salts so the instant and undeniable stimulant effect I got from vaping this was a real shock to my system.
+I don’t smoke or vape marijuana or CBD e-liquid and I don’t feel any conscious effects when I use nic salts so the instant and undeniable stimulant effect I got from vaping this was a real shock to my system.

 I took it in my stride and managed a few rounds of chainvaping this thing and let me tell you, I couldn’t even focus my eyes while doing so.
 I’m honestly not sure what Digiflavor was thinking.